paulhuggett/saturation/docs/mixer.md

 - The [first (titled “True Output”)](#graphSum) shows the mixer’s mathematically correct output.
-Where there is constructive interference between the two input waveforms, values may lie outside the [-1.0,1.0] range and a real-world implementation will distort this part of the output waveform.
+Where there is constructive interference between the two input waveforms, values may lie outside the [-1.0,1.0] range — these are show in red — and a real-world implementation will distort this part of the output waveform.
 - The [second chart (“Saturating Addition”)](#graphSatSum) shows the result of using saturating addition.
 Where the output would exceed the maximum or minimum amplitude values, the result is clamped to that range.